 Plenty of reports is coming out these days that either the PS5 controller won’t charge or drains faster for some reason which is unknown to most of the users.
 So, if you’re also one of the victims, check out this troubleshooting guide on how to fix the PS5 DualSense controller not holding charge issue completely.
 Initially, it seems there may be some issue with the charging cable, the controller itself, or even the PS5 console.

-But to be very specific, we really think that it’s causing due to the charging cable or the DualSense controller in most scenarios.
+But to be very specific, we think that it’s causing due to the charging cable or the DualSense controller in most scenarios.
 However, the not charging issue or charge not holding issue can be caused due to several other reasons as well.
 Maybe there is an intermittent charging fault that can be fixed by pushing a software update.
-Sometimes it can also possible that there is a connectivity issue between the cable and the controller or even between the console and the controller.
+Sometimes it can also be possible that there is a connectivity issue between the cable and the controller or even between the console and the controller.

-How to Fix PS5 DualSense controller not holding charge
+How to Fix PS5 DualSense Controller not holding charge

 1. Check the Charging Cable